amrutakamat16/amrutakamat16.github.io/_posts/2013-08-12-sample-link-post.md

 For storing the workflows we are currently exploring possible options of graph databases.
 I have looked into the Neo4J graph database which provides us an option of storing DAGs in the form of nodes and relationships between them.
 It uses the Cypher query language.

-I have added all my finding to the issue created on github.
+I have added all my findings to the issue created on github.
 [Link](https://github.com/airavata-courses/spring17-workload-management/issues/3)